 Key Insight: What is resistant starch?
 It’s been referred to as the “skinny carb,” and it is one of my absolute favorite things to talk about.
-I have introduced it before (1), discussed how it can raise your energy levels (2), and can even help your digestion (3).
+I have introduced it before, discussed how it can raise your energy levels (Read: Resistant starch for energy), and can even help your digestion (Read: Resistant starch for digestion).

 The data is also strong that protein works differently than other sources of calories.
 Protein has the most satiety, per calorie, meaning that it has the ability to fill you up more than other foods.1 It also raises your basal metabolic rate, and helps to increase muscle mass.

 Bottom Line: Protein does get a sort of “freebie” when it comes to your fuel load.
-It is also the worst source of fuel that your body can effectively use – separating it from carbs, fats, and ketones.
+It is also the worst source of fuel that your body can effectively use.
 For that reason, we are going to leave it out of the conversation moving forward.

 Quality Versus Quantity

-While it is true that the quality of your fuel is highly important, I also want to mention that sometimes the quantity can matter more (in certain cases, of course).
+It is true that the quality of your fuel is highly important.
+That said, I also want to mention that sometimes the quantity can matter more (in certain cases, of course).
 One of the key examples of this involves fructose.

 The same can be said for just about any fuel source.
-You can take your same existing diet, and pile anything on top of it (carbs, fat, or ketones), and in any of those cases your body will have the same response: it will have a burden of oxaloacetate and you cannot utilize that.
+You can take your diet, and pile anything on top of it (carbs, fat, or ketones).
+In any of those cases, your body will have the same response: it will have a burden of oxaloacetate and you cannot utilize that.

 Bottom Line: With more oxaloacetate in your system, you need to leave it in circulation (because your body cannot use it), which hurts the blood and makes your body resistant to any of the fuel that you are additionally consuming.
 You can get insulin resistant, resistant to fats, or you can resist ketones.
 It applies to all of them.